 Use the following resources to find contact numbers for manufacturers:

-Information on stability of vaccines can be found in the UK Health Security Agency’s Vaccine incident guidance: responding to vaccine errors.
+Information on responding to temperature excursions involving vaccines can be found in the UK Health Security Agency’s Vaccine incident guidance: responding to vaccine errors.

 The SmPC is now often a good source of information on temperature excursions, so you should check this first.

 The British Pharmaceutical Nutrition Group has information on stability and temperature excursion information for parenteral nutrition.

 If you are unable to find all the information you need to make a decision, or need help interpreting the information, contact:

 - SPS Medicines Advice service for primary healthcare professionals in England